gherking/gherkin-ast/README.md

 ## AST (Abstract Syntax Tree)

-The API provides types to be able to handle different parts of Gherkin feature files.
+The API provides types to handle different parts of Gherkin feature files.

 In TypeScript:
 ```typescript